-- 1. Follow the steps described in "Using a CA-Signed SSL Certificate" on page 112. - 2.
-Follow the instructions in "Verifying SSL Certificate Use" below to ensure that CA-signed certificate is in use.
+- 1. Follow the steps described in Using a CA-Signed SSL Certificate. - 2.
+Follow the instructions in Verifying SSL Certificate Use to ensure that CA-signed certificate is in use.

 Migrating from Self-Signed to CA-Signed

 To migrate from a self-signed to CA-signed certificate: